th3pirat3Blood/tryhackme-walkthrough/Overpass3/Readme.md

 Messed with this for about 10 mins when I finally realized the true meaning of those words.

 **Upload files as root user on the nfs share**.
 Now lets check the file perms using james ssh.
 It uploaded as root and as it had perms 777 I could freely use it.
-OK let's create a simple c file for getting root.
+OK let's create a simple C program for getting shell as root when executed.

 ```
 void main(void){